 Identify where customers seem to lack the understanding to the point that it hinders their ability to get the best use out of your products or services.
 Creating an enterprise learning strategy might include plans to provide learning resources for your teams and customers.

-Before you invest in expensive training solutions, take a closer look at your existing resources.
+Before you invest in enterprise training solutions, take a closer look at your existing resources.
 Do you have guides, instruction manuals, diagrams, or other information that can be digitized and added to a knowledge base?
 What about instructional videos?

 The chances are that you don't have everything you need to execute your enterprise learning strategy, but you may have some assets to build on.